- Fire weapons. Firing detection range is:

 - Radar Detection Tools cannot detect vehicles in any way.

-- Infantry detection is based on the speed of the moving unit.
+- Infantry detection is based on the stance of the moving unit.
 You can avoid detection by staying immobile, or moving while crouched.

 - Radar Detection Tools are limited to the minamp.
 They will not show a triangle above a detected enemy’s head.

 - Being cloaked does not affect Radar Detection Tools in any way.

 - The Engagement Radar is an exception to many rules stated above.
 It is a defense slot, available to ESFs and Lightnings, which detects enemy aircraft within several hundred meters.